LOCATION LOCATION LOCATION

 And this is what it looked like after I had ironed the fabric with the fabric paint on.
 I’m so happy with it YAYAYAY!
 It looks how i pictured it, and I’m relieved because I was really stressed.
 I didn’t have enough of either of the fabrics I used to make another one the same.
 Now, I’m just really excited to add the beads.
 I’m thinking I’ll only do beads as an outline, though, because I’d rather create lots of different pieces for this project—kind of like a collection of items, a little bit like a junkyard—rather than just one piece that’s completely bedazzled.
 Also, if I just do the outline, that means if I have more time closer to the final, I can add a few more beads and adjust where I think it’ll make a difference.

-I used to really want to make a greggs bag with a steak bake to go inside.
+I really want to make a greggs bag with a steak bake to go inside.
 I think it’d be cool to make it a functional bag similar to the JD one, so it would have a zip along the top.
 I specifically wanted it to look like the little paper ones rather than the big plastic ones, just because I feel like you see the paper ones a lot more.
 Plus, they fly away from you easily, so you lose them all the time.
 That’s my next thing I want to make, along with possibly a quilted scratchcard, while I wait for my canvases to be finished.

 I tried to make a chart for the Greggs logo but when I tried to turn it into a knitting chart, the chart was too big to include all the detail of the text.
 I like the idea of knitting it and getting it printed onto the fabric in the textiles section of Bonington.
 Another option would be to just sew the bag similar to the JD bag, but it's less fun, and I can’t play around with the texture as much because I have to make sure it’s a steady enough fabric to go through my sewing machine.
 I like the idea of the material feeling crinkly and thin when you physically touch it, and also, I think it would be fun to knit the steak bake to go inside and then do a photoshoot of them on a plate with all the knives and forks in that special order left to right. just somat for me to play around with as another idea

-I also started looking at Dion Kitson’s work that kristian showed me at the start of the project, and I really liked his Monster Munch rings.
-But I never actually looked at any of his other projects.
+I also started looking at Dion Kitson’s work that kristian showed me at the start of the project, and I really liked his Monster Munch rings but I never actually looked at any of his other projects.
 I really like his Greggs jewellery and imagine if I could put the Greggs story into my little knitted Greggs bag.
 Obviously, I can't spend 100 quid on a Greggs charm bracelet, but it’s still fun to think about.
 I really like his bronze Cactus Jacks bottle as well, because the Jack’s bottle looks a lot different from the one I remember.
 I don’t know if they upgraded it, but the one from when I was younger looked like a gin bottle, and that’s what I was using for the canvases.
-It’s doing a similar thing to what I want to achieve, which is to put a positive light on lots of things people associate with the working class.
+It’s doing a similar thing to what I want to achieve which is to put a positive light on lots of things people associate with the working class.
 It also highlights that people want to own these things, especially if they’re working-class creatives who can now afford fine jewellery and stuff.
 It's a positive light on some of the negative descriptions of the working class.
 What I'm more interested in, though, is making things for middle-class people that are so notoriously working-class and trying to make them question their perspective on why they like or dislike it

 Bonus points that my cat Elsie comes and lies on me while I write for the website because she purrs and she’s really chubby. shes like a big fishy blanket, and it makes me enjoy having to do website stuff more. i took these pictures on my mac writing this part :)